 Are they just in it for the fun times?

 Given the limited time I have to share with friends, who is a potential ally?

 Several worthy insights in and growing out of this short segment starting at 25:04 until 32:30 with Vanessa Van Edwards of Science of People:

 1. Ask: When sharing excitement, is this person actually happy for me? (or do they ask the dream killer questions, like “Don’t you know that 9 out of 10 small businesses fail?”)

-Sidenote: If you are naturally risk aversive, avoid alienating your friends and allies – don’t ask your freaked out projected dream killer questions unless you truly believe they are in genuine danger.
+On the flip side: If you are naturally risk aversive, avoid alienating your friends and allies – don’t ask your own freaked out dream killer questions unless you truly believe your friend is in genuine danger.

 2. Trust your instincts.
 Perhaps you’re subconscious is literally smelling the wishy washy nature of your fake friend.